mainwp/mainwp-child/readme.txt

 ManageWP is a Service as a Solution (SaaS) property owned by Godaddy.
 The SaaS system makes ManageWP a type of "Walled Garden" with limited customization options.

-MainWP follows the tradition of WordPress and is open source, private, and fully extendable.
+MainWP follows the tradition of WordPress and is [open source](https://github.com/mainwp/mainwp-child/), [private](https://mainwp.com/protect-your-data/), and [fully extendable](https://mainwp.dev). .
 The fact that MainWP is open source and extendable means you have almost unlimited customization option, this allows you to run your WordPress management business as you see fit.

 = How do I customize MainWP for my needs? =
 If you want to make some basic changes to the look of your Dashboard, you can use our prebuilt [Custom Dashbboard](https://mainwp.com/extension/mainwp-custom-dashboard-extension/) Extension, or if you want to dig in and build Extensions, you can learn all about Extension creation at [MainWP.dev](https://mainwp.dev)